4 Introduction to Microbial Genomics

 • Are there phylogenetic groups associated with increased virulence?

 Not all species have evolutionary dynamics which allow us to detect a temporal signal or recognise geographic structure within their phylogenies.
 However, phylogenetic clades can also inform us on other aspects of their evolution (virulence, ecological niche etc.).
-When investigating virulence, you should be checking for the presence of chromosomal Virulence factors (genes, mutations), currently this is mostly done using either as a Presence/Absence matrix or a cluster analysis.
+When investigating virulence, you should be checking for the presence of chromosomal virulence factors (genes, mutations).
+Currently, this is mostly done using either as a Presence/Absence matrix or a cluster analysis.
 As well as investigating the presence/absence of plasmids and plasmid mediated virulence factors and functional mechanisms, and relevant SNPs.

 4.6 Coinfections, Multi-strain Infections etc.